ChristopherA/intro-mac-command-line/part1-basics.md

 $
 ```

-Suppose you have some files ending in `.jpg` and some ending in `.jpeg` -- the asterisk  makes clean-up easy:
+Suppose you have some files ending in `.jpg` and some ending in `.jpeg` -- the asterisk wildcard makes clean-up easy:

 ```
 $ touch a.jpg b.jpeg c.java d.js